microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ---------------------------------------

-To best use Microshare® data, it is important to understand how the data is structured, especially in regard to the use of views, robots, APIs and the creation of Applications.
+To best use Microshare® data, it is important to understand how the data is structured, particularly for use of views, robots, APIs and the creation of Applications.

-As described in the Microshare® Platform Advanced section, data formatting follows data ingestion.B what does this mean in terms of data?
+As described in the Microshare® Platform Advanced section, data formatting follows data ingestion.
+But what does this mean in terms of data?

 When the raw data is ingested in Microshare® it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked recType.
 The new unpacked recType contains much more data according to the Microshare® formalism.